 Dr. Brent Wootton has a Ph.D. in aquatic ecology from Trent University.
 He led the CAWT from 2005 to 2016 as Director and Senior Scientist.
 Under his leadership, the CAWT grew to become an internationally recognized research institute committed to excellence in water and wastewater research and development.
-Brent now serves as the Associate Vice-President of Business Development, Applied Research, Government and Partner Relations at Fleming; with institutional responsibility for all college-wide applied research, including oversight of the CAWT.
+Brent now serves as the Vice-President of Applied Research and Innovation at Fleming; with institutional responsibility for all college-wide applied research, including oversight of the CAWT.
 He has been a member of several government boards and commissions, and has worked extensively with government, industry, and community groups on environmental projects around the world.

 Manager (on leave)

 Jennifer Paul’s background is in environmental science research, having received a M.Sc. in the Environmental and Life Sciences graduate program from Trent University.
 She has experience in all aspects of the research and development process, and her portfolio includes several publications in refereed journals as well as presentations at national conferences.
 As the Manager of the CAWT, Jenn is responsible for overseeing all projects, their execution, scheduling, budgets, and communication of results.
 Jenn works with CAWT partners and clients to secure funding (if applicable) and ensure that their project’s needs are met.

 BARBARA SIEMBIDA-LÖSCH, PH.D, P.ENG.